Stable nearly self-similar blowup of the 2D Boussinesq and 3D Euler equations with smooth data II: Rigorous Numerics: Representations and estimates of the solutions

 Since we need to estimate the weighted $L^{\inf}$ norm of the residual error with a singular weight of order $|x|^{-\b}, \b \approx 3$ near $x=0$, we use uniformly dense mesh near $0$ so that we have a very small residual error.
+We choose the parameters $\f{1}{256}, h_2 = \f{1}{128}$ since they can be represented exactly as floating point numbers.
+Thus, we can reduce the round-off error in the computation.
 In the far-field, we use a mesh that grows exponentially fast in space.
 Note that the error estimate $f - I(f)$ for the $k-$th order interpolation of $f$ on $[y_i, y_{i+1}]$ reads

 For large $x$, we expect that $ \pa_x^k f $ has a decay rate $|y|^{-k - \al}$ if $|f| \les |y|^{-\al}$ for $\al >0$.
 Thus, to get a uniformly small error in the far-field, we just require $\f{y_{i+1} - y_i}{y_i} \leq \e$ with $\e < 1$.
 This allows us to choose an exponentially growing mesh in the far-field and cover a very large domain without using too many points.
 We use the second part of the mesh to glue the first part of the mesh, which grows linearly, and the third part of the mesh.
 The functions $F(z)$ behaves linearly for $z$ close to $0$, and it grows exponentially fast with rate $r_1$ for $z$ close to $1$: